What's great about the New College Curriculum?

 Considering pre-law?
 The interdisciplinary nature of the Engagements courses of the New College Curriculum, coupled with the wide variety of courses that will count towards the Disciplines could be a great fit.
 You will probably want to enroll in Philosophy, Sociology, History, Psychology, and Literature courses – all of which align with many of the Discipline Categories in the New College Curriuclum.

-Who Are the College Fellows Teaching the Engagements Courses?
+Who are the College Fellows teaching the Engagements courses?

-While the Engagements courses in the New College Curriculum are brand new, nearly every one is taught by an award-winning faculty member in the College of Arts & Sciences.
+The Engagements courses are taught by award-winning faculty members in the College of Arts & Sciences or exceptional postdoctoral scholars recruited specifically to participate in the New College Curriculum.
 The courses promise to engage you in the important questions of our day while seeking to challenge your very notions of what constitutes real learning.
 See for yourself by watching the video below – a highlight of one of our College Fellows, Kelsey Johnson, and her approach to teaching: